dCO2/rococo/index.md

 <h1 style="background-color: #00ffef40;display: inline;"><em>Hello—</em></h1>

 - I'm Caleb.
 I work as a Software Engineer.
 And sometimes an essayist.
-- I work on _Data_, & _Front-end_ systems, elaborating my thoughts around software engineering & tech as essays.
+- I work on _Data_, & _Front-end_ systems, elaborating my thoughts around software engineering & tech using essays.
 - I'm interested in building tools that optimize learning and [expand what people can think and do](https://numinous.productions/ttft/).